 Best car insurance companies in North Carolina

-Geico offers car insurance coverage nationwide and is best known for its signature catchphrase, “15 minutes could save you 15 percent or more on car insurance.”
-That statement holds true for North Carolina drivers.
-Based on our carrier list, Geico is the best insurance company for drivers who want the lowest price possible.
-However, Geico does not offer many unique coverages, and the company may not have great customer service.
-If price is your number one focus when shopping for car insurance, consider looking into Geico.
+Geico offers car insurance coverage nationwide and is best known for its signature catchphrase, “15 minutes could save you 15% or more on car insurance.”
+That statement may hold true for North Carolina drivers.
+Based on our carrier list, Geico could be a good fit if budget is your primary concern.
+However, Geico does not offer many unique coverages and the company did receive a below-average score from J.D.
+Power for claims service.

 North Carolina Farm Bureau